dshuhler/teleport_challenge/README.md

 1. Come up with a way to encapsulate and execute queries
 1. Write unit tests for the above

 This implementation is intended to represent a skillful submission using Java.
-The design also does not represent the only or necessarily the *best* approach to solving the problem.
+It does not represent the only or even *best* approach to solving the problem.